-The MRL is the base for the Wellcome Trust PhD Programme in Metabolic and Cardiovascular Disease, which supports students in cutting edge research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovascular disease.
+The IMS-MRL supports students in cutting edge research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovascular disease.

-The MRL also accepts both basic scientists and clinical trainees for traditional 3-year PhD projects and for the 1-year MPhil by research, mainly supported by Research Council Studentships, personal awards or by scholarships administered by the Cambridge Trusts.
+We accept both basic scientists and clinical trainees wishing to study for either a PhD or a 1-year MPhil by research, mainly supported by Research Council Studentships, personal awards or by scholarships administered by Gates or the Cambridge Trust.

-The Wellcome Trust PhD Programme for Clinicians, which aims to provide high quality research training in clinical science to young clinicians with aptitude, is also led from the MRL.
+The Wellcome Trust PhD Programme for Clinicians, which aims to provide high quality research training in clinical science to young clinicians with aptitude, is also led from the IMS-MRL.

-See the individual web pages for detailed information on opportunities and on how and when to apply.
+See PhD and MPhil opportunities at the Institute for detailed information on opportunities and on how and when to apply.

 Postgraduate Open Day